-Why Watching 'Rocko's Modern Life' As A Kid (Probably) Made You A Better Adult
+Why Watching 'Rocko's Modern Life' (Probably) Made You A Better Adult

 The year was 1993.
 Everyone's mom was obsessed with Tom Hanks and Meg Ryan's Sleepless In Seattle romance; Ryan Gosling and Justin Timberlake were tweens on The New Mickey Mouse Club; and Rocko the wallaby was working as a sex line operator on a kids' TV show.
 Oh baby, indeed.
 Rocko's Modern Life will finally return to Nickelodeon in 2018 with a TV movie, and with it, the series plans to bring the unique brand of sneaky adult humor that has stuck with so many '90s kids who were raised on the cartoon series.